- Home

 Overview

-But should you feed your dog wet or dry food?
-And is it okay to mix dry and wet dog food together?
-To help you make the right choice for your fur-family, we'll explore the pros and cons of each, plus what you need to consider before committing to one type of food.
+To help you make the right choice for your dog, we'll explore the pros and cons of wet food and dry dog food, plus advise you on what you need to consider before committing to one type of food.

 Should I feed my dog dry or wet food?

-The short answer: A mix of wet food and dry kibble is usually best — it tastes grrreat and helps keep your dog's teeth clean!
+The short answer: A mix of wet food and dry kibble is usually best — it tastes great and helps keep your dog's teeth clean!

-Really, the answer to this question depends on your dog's dietary needs, preferences, and other factors.
+Really, the answer to the question ‘Wet or dry dog food?’ depends on your pup’s specific dietary needs, preferences, and other factors.
 Dr. Linda Simon MVB MRCVS, one of Wag!'s veterinary consultants, also has some advice on choosing the right dog food:

 “Opt for the best quality diet you can afford.
 It should be minimally processed and rich in meat or fish, as well as grains, veggies, and fruits.
 The best foods will also contain supplements such as probiotics.”